-The Centre depreciates the property, plant and equipment over their estimated useful lives and after taking into account their estimated residual values, using the straight line method.
-The estimated useful lives applied by the Centre as disclosed in Note 3(a) reflect the Board Members' estimates of the periods that the Centre expects to derive future economic benefits from the use of the Centre's property, plant and equipment.
+The Company depreciates the property, plant and equipment over their estimated useful lives and after taking into account their estimated residual values, using the straight line method.
+The estimated useful lives applied by the Company as disclosed in Note 3(a) reflect the Directors' estimates of the periods that the Company expects to derive future economic benefits from the use of the Company's property, plant and equipment.
+Technological advancements could impact the useful lives and the residual values of these assets, therefore future depreciation charges could be revised.

-(b) Impairment of plant and equipment
+(b) Impairment of property, plant and equipment

-The Centre carried out the impairment test based on a variety of estimation including the value-in-use of the cash-generating unit (CGU) to which the property, plant and equipment are allocated.
-Estimating the value-in-use requires the Centre to make an estimate of the expected future cash flows from the CGU and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
+The Company carried out the impairment test based on a variety of estimation including the value-in-use of the cash-generating unit (CGU) to which the property, plant and equipment are allocated.
+Estimating the value-in-use requires the Company to make an estimate of the expected future cash flows from the CGU and also to choose a suitable discount rate in order to calculate the present value of those cash flows.